YQMaa/algo_ex/README.md

 ## Using BLAS

-Cerebrum can use BLAS to speed up computatio
+Cerebrum can use BLAS to speed up computation.
+BLAS is not a mandatory dependency, but we re